radekstepan/burnchart/README.md

 - [ ] Check that we have not run out of requests to make
 - [ ] Show loading sign on top of [browser window](https://github.com/buunguyen/topbar) which is unobtrusive enough we can show it immediately.
 - [ ] show a countdown clock towards the end of the milestone or show overdue
+- [x] show title on the chart page
 - [x] work for `mbostock/d3`
 - [x] allow people to go straight to a URL that fetches the repo, if public, for them; to demo our app without adding a repo (add it behind the scenes); *req* cache repos
 - [x] closed issues can be moved to a newly created milestone, this messes up the chart since we assume milestone is created first!